-- The mortgage sector is one of the largest in the debt market (see text).^a - Individual mortgages are unattractive for many investors. - Often at hundreds of thousands of U.S. dollars or more, they demand too much investment. - Most investors lack the resources and knowledge to assess the credit risk involved.
+- The mortgage sector is one of the largest in the debt market (see p.
+3 of the textbook).^a - Individual mortgages are unattractive for many investors. - Often at hundreds of thousands of U.S. dollars or more, they demand too much investment. - Most investors lack the resources and knowledge to assess the credit risk involved.